-Following the Feasibility Study and the Board’s decision to proceed with an attendance area adjustments, the citizen-led Attendance Area Committee meets to make recommendations to the Superintendent for boundary adjustment.
-The Superintendent’s recommendations are presented to the public, and after public hearings and work sessions the Board votes on whether to approve changes in attendance areas.
+The Feasibility Study is presented to the Board of Education annually in June.
+When attendance area adjustments are planned, a citizen-led Attendance Area Committee meets to make recommendations to the Superintendent for boundary adjustment.
+The Superintendent’s recommendations are presented to the public, and after public hearings and work sessions, the Board votes to approve changes in attendance areas.
+The 2018 Feasibility Study was presented to the Board on June 7, 2018.
 The Board, Superintendent and School Planning staff are guided by Policy 6010 when considering boundary changes.

 Submitting an Appeal

 In accordance with the Code of Maryland Regulations (COMAR) 13A.01.05.02, please be advised that an appeal of the Board’s decision may be filed with the Maryland State Board of Education within thirty (30) calendar days of the Board of Education meeting at which action was taken on the Attendance Area Adjustment Plan.